 Allied occupation officials were interested in a denazification of Germany and saw the reconstruction of the German court system as an important step in this direction.
 Allied Control Council Law No. 10 of December 1945 authorized German courts of law to pass sentence on crimes committed during the war years by German citizens against other German nationals or against stateless persons.
 For this reason, occupation officials left Euthanasia crimes—where both victims and perpetrators had been predominantly German nationals—to newly reconstructed German tribunals.
 These proceedings represented the first German national trials in the early postwar period.
 Both the German Federal Republic (West Germany) and the German Democratic Republic (East Germany) continued to hold trials against Nazi-era defendants in the decades following their establishment as independent states.
 To date, the Federal Republic (in its old manifestation as West Germany and in its current status as a united Germany) has held a total of 925 proceedings trying defendants of National Socialist era crimes.
 Many detractors have criticized German proceedings, particularly those held in the 1960s and 1970s, for doling out acquittals or light sentences to aging defendants or defendants who claimed superior orders.

 Many nations which Germany occupied during World War II or who collaborated with the Germans in the persecution of civilian populations, especially Jews, have also held national trials in the years following World War II.
 Poland, the former Czechoslovakia, the Soviet Union, Hungary, Romania, and France, among others, have tried thousands of defendants—both Germans and indigenous collaborators, in the decades since 1945.
 The Soviet Union held its first trial, the Krasnodar Trial, against local collaborators in 1943, long before World War II had ended.
+Rudolf Hoess, the longest serving Auschwitz commandant, was tried by the Polish Supreme National Tribunal in Warsaw.
+Sentenced to death, he was taken to Auschwitz, near Krakow, for his execution by hanging in April 1947.
 Perhaps Poland's most famous postwar national trial was held in 1947 in Krakow.
-The proceedings tried a number of functionaries of the Auschwitz concentration camp and sentenced Auschwitz camp commandant Rudolf Höss and others to death.
+These proceedings tried a number of functionaries of the Auschwitz camp and sentenced Auschwitz camp commandant Arthur Liebehenschel and others to death.
 One of the most famous national trials of German perpetrators was held in Jerusalem: the trial of Adolf Eichmann, chief architect in the deportation of European Jews, before an Israeli court in 1961 captured worldwide attention and is thought to have interested a new postwar generation in the crimes of the Holocaust.